albertolorenzini/Exam_Project_CMEPDA2021/readme/readme_SSD-tf.md

 ```

 ## Colab Notebook
 For a easy use, you can run SSD-Tensorflow with the Colab Notebook present in the "SSD-Tensorflow_utilities" folder.
-It is prepared with the example dataset, inside it you can find the cells in which you have to change the code, in order to train your own dataset.
+It is prepared with the example dataset, inside it you can find the cells in which you have to change the code to train your own dataset.
 To run it you need a Google account, than the notebook will save the trained weight in your Google Drive.